jdonaldson/jsdoc3-hxtern/README.md

       public static function baz(){...}
    }
    ```
+   The upper class alias can coexist along side the lower class module with no
-   If there's already a Bar class in the js file, then the process will fail.
+   problems.  however, If there's already an *additional* Bar class in the js
+   file, then the process will fail.

 -  Hxtern tries to convert js types and jsdoc tags to Haxe equivalents.
    Here's an (incomplete) list: